tearust/tea-docs/Whitepaper_v2/_Layer-2_Consensus_Story.md

  ![](./index_card_enters_conveyor_belt.png)

-The timestamp of when this index card was sent is added to the display, and the **Print Receipt** button for that column becomes active:
+The timestamp of when this index card touches down on the conveyor belt is reported back to the iPad which displays the timestamp in the appropriate column.
+After that, the **Print Receipt** button for that column becomes active:

  ![](./_print+send-conveyor-1-timestamp.png)